leukelele/.dotfiles/PopOS/README.md

 # PopOS dotfiles

-While this is meant as a guide for my future self, it feels almost more like a presentation of my current knowledge to my future self.
+While this is meant as a guide for my future self, it feels almost more like a time capsule of sorts.

 Note that PopOS uses a gnome desktop environment.